 Title Tag SEO

-The exact number of keywords, keyword density** and keyword proximity used for a title tag is dependent on a number of SEO factors including the difficulty of the keyword phrases (are they competitive and hard to rank for), the PageRank (PR) of the page, if you have control over the backlinks and anchor text to that page (so you can change the anchor text of the links) and the age of the sites backlinks (older backlinks means it’s easier for a site to rank well).
+The exact number of keywords, keyword density** and keyword proximity used for a title tag is dependent on a number of SEO factors including the difficulty of the keyword phrases (are they competitive and hard to rank for), the PageRank (PR) of the page (though we no longer have access to public PageRank figures), if you have control over the backlinks and anchor text to that page (so you can change the anchor text of the links) and the age of the sites backlinks: older backlinks generally means it’s easier for a site to rank well.

 ** There is no SEO evidence adding a keyword two or more times to a title tag will increase the title tag SEO benefit for that keyword.
 For this reason it is advisable to only add a keyword once unless it makes sense from a user or keyword proximity perspective: for example for keyword proximity reasons a title like “SEO Tutorial – SEO Title Optimization” could be better than “SEO Tutorial – Title Optimization” IF your main SERP is “SEO Title Optimization”, but you also want your potential search engine visitors when viewing a Google SERP to know the page is an SEO Tutorial.